techstackmedia/react-front-to-back/README.md

 **2. About.jsx:**

 - The `react-router-dom` library is used to create a link to the home page.
 The `About` component renders a header, a card with some information, and a link to the home page using the `Link` component from `react-router-dom`.
+In the next branch or chapter, the custom button will be used.

 **3. Home/index.jsx:**